-Description Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present.
-Sets the response to SRV records that refer to CNAMEs.
-Checks for non-terminal wildcards.
-Framework record, if an SPF record is present.
-Sets the response to SRV records that refer to CNAMEs. - Checks for non-terminal wildcards.
-Specifies the type of database to be used to store zone data.
-Indicates that a forward, hint, or stub zone is to be treated as a delegation-only type zone.
-Disables DS digest types from a specified zone.
-Disables individual empty zones.
-Configures a Dynamically Loadable Zone (DLZ) database in named.conf.
-Configures a DynDB database in named.conf.
-Specifies the contact name in the returned SOA record for empty zones.
-Specifies the server name in the returned SOA record for empty zones.
-Enables or disables all empty zones.
-Specifies the zone's filename.
-Controls whether pending zone writes are flushed when the name server exits.
+Statement e 7 - continued from previous page Description check-spf υσουτιριίοτι спеск-spj Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. check-srv-cname Sets the response to SRV records that refer to CNAMEs. check-wildcard Checks for non-terminal wildcards. database Specifies the type of database to be used to store zone data. delegation-only Indicates that a forward, hint, or stub zone is to be treated as a delegation-only type zone. disable-ds-digests Disables DS digest types from a specified zone. disable-empty-zone Disables individual empty zones. dlz Configures a Dynamically Loadable Zone (DLZ) database in named.conf. dyndb Configures a DynDB database in named.conf. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. empty-zones-enable Enables or disables all empty zones. file Specifies the zone's filename. flush-zones-on-shutdown Controls whether pending zone writes are flushed when the name server exits. continues on next page

-d from previous page Description Description Sets the interval at which the server performs zone maintenance tasks for all zones marked as dialup.
-Specifies the view in which a given zone is defined.
-Specifies whether BIND 9 maintains a separate signed version of a zone.
-Allows the default journal's filename to be overridden.
-Specifies the file format of zone files.
-Sets the maximum number of records permitted in a zone.
-Specifies a maximum permissible time-to-live (TTL) value, in seconds.
-Specifies the directory where configuration parameters are stored for zones added by rndc addzone.
-Sets the delay (in seconds) between sending sets of NO-TIFY messages for a zone.
-Specifies the rate at which NOTIFY requests are sent during normal zone maintenance operations.
-Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers.
-Defines a list of delegation agents to be used by primary and secondary zones.
-Defines one or more primary servers for a zone.
+Statement Description Description heartbeat-interval Sets the interval at which the server performs zone maintenance tasks for all zones marked as dialup . in-view Specifies the view in which a given zone is defined. inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. journal Allows the default journal's filename to be overridden. masterfile-format Specifies the file format of zone files. max-records Sets the maximum number of records permitted in a zone. max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. new-zones-directory Specifies the directory where configuration parameters are stored for zones added by rndc addzone. notify-delay Sets the delay (in seconds) between sending sets of NO-TIFY messages for a zone. notify-rate Specifies the rate at which NOTIFY requests are sent during normal zone maintenance operations. parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. parental-agents Defines a list of delegation agents to be used by primary and secondary zones. primaries Defines one or more primary servers for a zone.